abrokinla/eda_marketing_campaign_analysis_python/README.md

 ### Running the Analysis

-Execute the analysis by first opening JJupyter-Notebook:
+Execute the analysis by first opening Jupyter-Notebook:
 ```bash
   jupyter-notebook
 ```